jbcodeforce/jbcodeforce.github.io/docs/aws.md

 * when creating scaling policies, **CloudWatch** alarms are created.
 Ex: "Create an alarm if: CPUUtilization < 36 for 15 datapoints within 15 minutes".
 * ASG tries the balance the number of instances across AZ by default, and then delete based on the age of the launch configuration
-* The capacity of your ASG cannot go over the maximum capacity you have allocated during scale out events
+* The capacity of our ASG cannot go over the maximum capacity ee have allocated during scale out events
 * when an ALB validate an health check issue it terminate the EC2 instance.

 ## EBS Volume